cabaceira/ps-event-interfaces-app/README.md

 ## Pre Email Sent

-This example Our app will implement the pre-email-sent interface with the executePreEmailSent method.
+In this example, our app will implement the pre-email-sent interface with the [`executePreEmailSent`](https://rocketchat.github.io/Rocket.Chat.Apps-engine/interfaces/email_IPreEmailSent.IPreEmailSent.html#executePreEmailSent) method.
 Whenever an email is sent from the Rocket.Chat mailer, Apps-Engine executes this method in the app.

 **PRE EMAIL SENT TABLE**